Country · Americas

 Visa Information

-As of the latest updates, Colombian entry requirements have been streamlined for international travelers.
-Citizens from the United States, Canada, the European Union, and many other countries can enter Colombia without a visa for stays up to 90 days.
-However, travelers from certain countries need to obtain a visa before arrival.
-It is crucial to check the latest entry requirements through official government channels or the Colombian consulate in your country, as regulations can change.
-Make sure your passport is valid for at least six months beyond your intended stay.
-Additionally, a return ticket and proof of sufficient funds are often requested upon entry.
-Verify these details with the Colombian consulate or the Ministry of Foreign Affairs website before your trip.
+As of the latest updates, travelers from the United States, Canada, the European Union, and many other countries can enter Colombia visa-free for up to 90 days.
+For longer stays or other purposes, a visa is required.
+It's essential to verify the most current entry requirements directly with the Colombian consulate or embassy in your country, as these can change.
+Ensure your passport is valid for at least six months beyond your intended stay.
+Some travelers may need to provide proof of onward or return flights and sufficient funds for the duration of their stay.
+Health insurance covering COVID-19 is also advisable.

 Safety